|

 custody of the National Archives and Records Administration.

-He earned his Ph.D. in History from Bowling Green State
+Luke earned his Ph.D. in History from Bowling Green State

 University, and lives in Orange, California and Bowling Green,